phaserjs/phaser/README.md

 Although it's currently a bit of a "wall of text" we urge you to check out the **News** section of the [Phaser web site](http://phaser.io).
 You'll find fresh links *daily* including loads of tutorials.

+If you're using Phaser with TypeScript then we'd strongly recommend this great series of tutorials on [Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx).

 ### Source Code Examples

 Ever since we started Phaser we've been growing and expanding our extensive set of source code examples.
 Currently there are over 400 of them!